osuosl/timesync/source/api.rst

 DELETE Endpoints
 ----------------

-The single object endpoints (e.g. ``/times/:uuid``, ``/projects/:slug``) support
+The single object endpoints (e.g. ``/times/:uuid``, ``/projects/:slug``)
-DELETE requests; these remove an object from the records.
+support DELETE requests; these remove an object from the records.

 If the object is successfully deleted, an empty response body is sent, with a 200 OK status.
 If the deletion fails for any reason, an error object is returned.

-These objects must always be soft-deleted; that is, the object will still exist within the database.
-Nonetheless, requests for lists of objects (e.g. ``GET /projects``) will exclude the object from the results, and requests for single objects (e.g.
-``GET /times/:uuid``) will return a 404.
-The parameter ``?include_deleted``
-circumvents this requirement and allows deleted objects to be returned as well.
+These objects will always be soft-deleted; that is, the object will still exist, but will not be returned to a normal GET request.
+Requests for lists of objects (e.g. ``GET /projects``) will exclude the object from the results, and requests for single objects (e.g.  ``GET /times/:uuid``) will return a 404.
+The parameter ``?include_deleted`` circumvents this requirement and allows deleted objects to be returned in the returned set of objects.

-An object's deleted status is indicated by setting its ``deleted_at`` to the time of deletion; if the value is null, the object is not deleted.
+An object's deleted status is indicated by setting its ``deleted_at`` field to the datetime of deletion; if the value is null, the object is not deleted.
 Only the most recent revision is set.
-In addition, activities and projects have their ``slugs`` removed, in order to allow these slugs to be reused by future objects.
+In addition, activities and projects have their ``slugs`` removed in order to allow these slugs to be reused by future objects.

-Unfortunately, this means that it is impossible to request or update a project or activity after it is deleted, even using the ``?include_deleted`` parameter.
-Instead, a new project or activity must be made; because the original slugs were deleted, the new object can share any or all of the original project's values.
+This means that it is impossible to request or update a project or activity after it is deleted, even with the using the ``?include_deleted`` parameter.
+Instead, a new project or activity must be made; because the original slugs were deleted, the new object can share any or all of the original project's user-defined metadata.

-When attempting to delete a project or activity, it must not be referenced by a current time (i.e. one which is neither deleted nor updated).
-If it is referenced by a current time, a Request Failure error is returned.
+When deleting a project or activity it must not be referenced by a current time entry (i.e. one which is neither deleted nor updated).
+If it is referenced by a current time then a Request Failure error is returned.

 -----------------------------

 Authorization and Permissions
 -----------------------------

-There are two types of permission in TimeSync: project roles and site roles.
-Each user may be a spectator, a manager, or an admin.
-In addition, each user may be a member, spectator, or manager on an individual project.
+There are two classes of permissions in TimeSync: project roles and site roles.
+Each user may be any combination of the following:

+* site_spectator
+* site_manager
+* site_admin.

+In addition, each user may be any combination of the following:

+* project_member
+* project_spectator
+* project_manager

+for an individual project.

-These permissions exist independently: for example, a user may be only a spectator, or may be a member and manager but not spectator.
-Sitewide permissions override those of projects.
-Permissions are defined as follows:
+These project permissions exist independently.
+A user may only be a site_spectator, or may be a project_member and project_manager but not project_spectator, but sitewide permissions override those of projects.
+Permissions are defined here:

 ==================  =================================================================
     Permission                                  Allowed to